Ibis: an overview

 …in 2015, I started the Ibis project…to create a pandas-friendly deferred expression system for static analysis and compilation [of] these types of [query planned, multicore execution] operations.
 Since an efficient multithreaded in-memory engine for pandas was not available when I started Ibis, I instead focused on building compilers for SQL engines (Impala, PostgreSQL, SQLite), similar to the R dplyr package.
 Phillip Cloud from the pandas core team has been actively working on Ibis with me for quite a long time.

-two world problem
+Two world problem

 SQL: